My Game Shows, J-L

 LOHMAN & BARKLEY'S NAMEDROPPERS-Al Lohman & Roger Barkley:

-The next-to-last episode from 1970; guests are Bob Cummings, Ruth Buzzi, and Bob Newhart [OC]
+The next-to-last episode from 1970; guests are Bob Cummings, Ruth Buzzi, and Bob Newhart [SM]

 THE LONG ISLAND CHALLENGE-Scott Feldman: